Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Introduction

 \subsubsection{Interplay of circuit and Graver basis complexity}

-As mentioned earlier, Graver bases play an essential role in designing efficient algorithms for integer programming.
-A \emph{circuit} of a matrix $A$ is a support-wise minimal integral vector contained in the kernel of $A$ such that all its entries are coprime.
-Hence, every circuit of a matrix $A$ is an element of the Graver basis of $A$ and so the maximum $\ell_1$-norm of an element of the Graver basis, which is denoted by $g_1(A)$, is an upper bound on the maximum $\ell_1$-norm of a circuit of $A$, which is denoted by $c_1(A)$.
+Graver bases play an essential role in designing efficient algorithms for integer programming.
+We show that the maximum $\ell_1$-norm of a circuit of a matrix $A$ and the maximum $\ell_1$-norm of an element of the Graver basis of $A$, which are denoted by $c_1(A)$ and $g_1(A)$, respectively, are functionally equivalent.